 Also enhancing the performance of warehouses is improved lighting.
 Through both expanded light installations and daylighting via ceiling windows, today’s warehouse spaces are helping workers see more clearly and be more productive overall.

-Innovative technology is increasingly being integrated into warehouse design in an effort to optimize processing efficiency.
+Innovative technology is increasingly being integrated into modern warehouse design in an effort to optimize processing efficiency.
 This includes computerized sorting and tracking systems, as well as robotic equipment programmed to automatically retrieve, stack, and pack products for delivery.

 The distribution centers of brands like Amazon and Coca Cola are some of the best examples of modern warehouses empowered by tech.
 More and more tasks are being automated, relieving workers from physical labor and upgrading them to roles which require supervising and interacting with the technology used.

-Green warehouse design has become a big priority for companies in the commercial sector.
+Energy efficient building design has become a big priority for companies in the commercial sector.
 That’s partly because the U.S. Department of Energy’s Commercial Building Initiative has set a requirement for all commercial facilities to have net-zero energy consumption by 2050.

 The embrace of smart systems has actually made it easier for warehouses to make progress toward this goal.
 With the installation of occupancy sensors, these spaces can activate utilities like artificial lighting in specific zones only when it’s needed, dramatically cutting down on resource consumption.